huggingface/hub-docs/docs/hub/datasets-image.md

 The dataset created with this structure contains two columns: `image` and `label` (with values `green` and `red`).

-You can also use provide multiple splits.
+You can also provide multiple splits.
 To do so, your dataset directory should have the following structure (see [File names and splits](./datasets-file-names-and-splits) for more information):

 ```
 train/green/1.jpg